Artperkitny/PythonNeuralNet/README.md

-All my code from expirmenting with neural networks.
+All my code from experimenting with neural networks.